Yucca Mountain nuclear waste repository: Facility

-By 2008, Yucca Mountain was one of the most studied pieces of geology in the world; between geologic studies and materials science, the United States had invested US$9 billion on the project.
-This site studied by the Nevada Bureau of Mines and Geology (NBMG) differs substantially from other potential repositories due to the finding of natural analogues of nuclear material that are currently being studied.
-The DOE estimates that it has over 100 million U.S. gallons of highly radioactive waste and 2500 MT of spent fuel from the production of nuclear weapons and from research activities in temporary storage.
+By 2008, Yucca Mountain was one of the most studied pieces of geology in the world; between geologic studies and materials science, the United States had invested $9 billion in the project.
+This site studied by the Nevada Bureau of Mines and Geology (NBMG) differs substantially from other potential repositories because of its natural analogues of nuclear material, which are being studied.
+The DOE estimates that it has over 100 million gallons of highly radioactive waste and 2500 MT of spent fuel from the production of nuclear weapons and from research activities in temporary storage.

-The cost of the facility is being paid for by a combination of a tax on each kilowatt hour of nuclear power and by the taxpayers for disposal of weapons and naval nuclear waste.
-Based on the 2001 cost estimate, about 73% is funded by consumers of nuclear-powered electricity and 27% by the taxpayers.
+The facility's cost is being paid for by a combination of a tax on each kilowatt hour of nuclear power and by taxpayers for disposal of weapons and naval nuclear waste.
+Based on the 2001 cost estimate, about 73% is funded by consumers of nuclear-powered electricity and 27% by taxpayers.

-The Total System Life Cycle Cost Director Sproat presented to Congress on July 15, 2008, was $90 billion.
+The total system life cycle cost presented to Congress in July 2008 was $90 billion.
 This cost could not be compared to previous estimates since it included a repository capacity about twice as large as previously estimated over a much longer period of time (100 years vs. 30 years).
 Additionally, the cost of the project continued to escalate because of insufficient funding to most efficiently move forward and complete the project.
 By 2007, the DOE announced it was seeking to double the size of the Yucca Mountain repository to a capacity of 135000 MT, or 300 million pounds.

 The tunnel boring machine (TBM) that excavated the main tunnel cost $13 million and was 400 ft long when in operation.
 It now sits at its exit point at the South Portal (south entrance) of the facility.
 The short side tunnel alcoves were excavated using explosives.

 Opposition

 The DOE was scheduled to begin accepting spent fuel at the Yucca Mountain repository by January 31, 1998.
-By 2010, years after this deadline, the future status of the repository at Yucca Mountain was still unknown due to ongoing litigation, and opposition by Harry Reid.
+By 2010, years after this deadline, the future status of the repository at Yucca Mountain was still unknown due to ongoing litigation, and opposition by Senator Reid.

 Because of construction delays, a number of nuclear power plants in the United States have resorted to dry cask storage of waste on-site indefinitely in steel and concrete casks.

-The project is widely opposed in Nevada and is a hotly debated national topic.
-A two-thirds majority of Nevadans feel it is unfair for their state to have to store nuclear waste when there are no nuclear power plants in Nevada.
-Many Nevadans' opposition stemmed from the so-called "Screw Nevada Bill," the 1987 legislation halting study of Hanford and Texas as potential sites for the waste before conclusions could be made.
+The project is widely opposed in Nevada and is hotly debated nationwide.
+Two-thirds of Nevadans believe it is unfair for Nevada to have to store nuclear waste when it has no nuclear power plants.
+Many Nevadans' opposition stems from the so-called "Screw Nevada Bill", the 1987 legislation halting study of Hanford and Texas as potential sites for the waste before conclusions could be made.
 The county containing the proposed facility, Nye County, supports the repository's development, as do six adjoining counties.
-A 2015 survey of Nevadans found 55% agreeing that the state should be open to discussion of what benefits could be received.
+A 2015 survey of Nevadans found 55% agreeing that the state should be open to discussion of the repository's benefits.